xiejw/vimrc/README.md

 | `zr`              | decreases the foldlevel by one.                      |
 | `zR`              | decreases the foldlevel to zero -- open everything.  |

+## Unusual Shortcuts

+    "*y     Copy the content to system clipboard.

 ## Instructions